-As I work on Oxford Street I am currently writing what is turning out to be a really long blog post for eating out around this area for everyone visiting London.
-However as I write it – and realise just how many places there are to eat gluten free, I’ve realised just how much information there actually is!
+As I work on Oxford Street, I have written a long guide to eating out in London by cuisine.
+However as I wrote it, I realised just how many places there are to eat gluten free and just how much information there actually is!
 In the past when I’ve visited cities such as as New York and been the visitor, some websites and blogs have been overwhelming in information.
 As great as in depth guides are to areas, for short trips they sometimes just aren’t necessary as all you’re really interested in is the real don’t miss, something special type eateries.

 For that reason I’m writing this post, to give you my favourite locations in the heart of London.
 Writing this is hard as it’s difficult to narrow it down from so many great choices but I’ve included the best spots, and only ones in Central London.
 Realistically as tempting and great as places like Broadway Market are, the average tourist on a short trip to see the sights of London just aren’t going to get out to these locations.